snurkabill/Test/plugin/README.md

 * After running any maven command, (including 'MercurialEclipse-MavenInit') refresh the appropriate project in the navigator view.
+* If MercurialEclipse doesn't load when debugging but there are no Errors in the problems view, clean the plugin project.

 # Building releases

 1. Update to the appropriate tag